mouhamad-almakhour/mouhamad-almakhour/README.md

 I design and develop end-to-end applications, from frontend interfaces to backend services.
 Strong experience in system design, distributed systems, microservices, APIs, and database, with a focus on scalability and reliability.

 **Full-Stack Applications**
+- Build and deliver MVPs and production-ready full-stack applications
 - Developing seamless DApp frontends with React/Next.js
 - Integrating multiple wallet providers and chain switching
 - Building responsive UIs with real-time blockchain data